gunamata/rancher-docs/docs/getting-started/quick-start-guides/deploy-rancher-manager/aws.md

 The following steps will quickly deploy a Rancher server on AWS in a single-node K3s Kubernetes cluster, with a single-node downstream Kubernetes cluster attached.

+Just a test to try the translate workflow.

 :::caution

 The intent of these guides is to quickly launch a sandbox that you can use to evaluate Rancher.
 These guides are not intended for production environments.
 For comprehensive setup instructions, see [Installation](../../installation-and-upgrade/installation-and-upgrade.md).